Panta-LLC/gameface/docs/EC2_DEPLOYMENT.md

 - Use the workflow dispatch input `context` to point the build to `apps/signaling` or `web` if you prefer to build/deploy a different service.

+Note about build context

+- The workflow now uses the repository root as the Docker build `context` and explicitly points the Dockerfile at `./apps/api/Dockerfile`.
+This ensures shared root files (for example `tsconfig.base.json`) are available during the Docker build while keeping the API Dockerfile location unchanged.

 Security considerations

 - Keep the `EC2_SSH_PRIVATE_KEY` secret and rotate keys periodically.